pola-rs/polars-book/user_guide/src/howcani/apply/udfs.md

 # Apply custom functions

-There will always be an operation that is so particular that one cannot do it with the public API of `Polars`.
-Luckily polars allows you to apply custom functions.
-This means one can define a `Python` function (or `lambda`) and pass it to the logical plan.
+For instances where a desired operation is not covered by the public API of `Polars`, polars allows you to apply custom functions.
+Simply define a `Python` function (or `lambda`) and pass it to the logical plan.

-Let's say we want to apply a mapping operation to a `Polars` `Series` in a eager fashion.
+Let's say we want to apply a mapping operation to a `Polars` `Series` in an eager fashion.
 This could be done as shown below:

 ```python